-Use of native components makes AWT fast.
+The use of native components makes AWT fast.
 Hence improves its performance.
-Also, most web browser supports AWT, there is no need of Java plugin for AWT Applets.
-But AWT has a smaller set of components, thus users have to write custom code to get their own AWT based components.
+Also, most web browser supports AWT; there is no need of Java plugin for AWT Applets.
+But AWT has a smaller set of components; thus, users have to write custom code to get their own AWT based components.
 AWT components do not support features like title bar and menu bars.

 Swing is the extension of AWT.
 It is not the exact replacement of AWT.
 Hence it has AWT features with the extensibility of JAVA.
 So, all the components that are present in AWT are also present in Swing.
 But Swing doesn’t require peer programming hence making it platform independent and lightweight.
 Also, Swing allows for a greater range of components.

-Swing is a modular based architecture.
+Swing is a modular-based architecture.
 It supports plugging for custom implementation.
 User can create their own implementation to override the default Java-based implementation.
-Swing also provides support for runtime mechanism.
-Indirect composition method allows the swing to respond to runtime changes according to the application environment.
+Swing also provides support for the runtime mechanism.
+The indirect composition method allows the swing to respond to runtime changes according to the application environment.
 Swing supports features like icons and tool-tips.
-Sun is actively involved in the development of Swing hence every now and then swing gets new features and gets better than earlier.
+Sun is actively involved in Swing’s development; hence every now and then, swing gets new features and gets better than earlier.

 Most of the web browser does not support swing.
-Thus, one needs to have Java plugin for swing.
+Thus, one needs to have a Java plugin for swing.
 Swing is slower as compared to AWT.
-Since Swing components handle their own painting (rather than using native API’s like DirectX on Windows) this may run into graphical glitches.
+Since Swing components handle their own painting (rather than using native API’s like DirectX on Windows), this may run into graphical glitches.